- Home Based

 Do you think brands need refreshing?
 And if so, how often do you re-fresh your brand?

-Yes I do.
-Things change and you have to adapt and respond to changing and emerging markets.
+Yes, I do.
+Things change and you must adapt and respond to changing and emerging markets.

 Finally, if I asked 10 different people what their definition of a brand is, I’d probably get 10 different answers, what’s your own definition of a brand?

-As you say there are lots of descriptions around how you look feel and operate.
-So perhaps the best description of a brand is what your customer says about you.
+As you say there are lots of descriptions around how your brand looks, feels and operates.
+So perhaps the best description of a brand is what your customer says about you today.
 Because for that one customer that’s all the matters.

 The Creation Station was established in 2002 by mum-of-three and multi-award-winning entrepreneur Sarah Cressall.
-They now have a network of 104 franchisees across the UK and in Ireland and have been privileged to help inspire over 6550,000 children, families and adults.
+They now have a network of 70 franchisees across the UK and in Ireland and have been privileged to help inspire over 1.8 million children and adults.
 For more information, please visit their Members Directory on our website: https://www.thebfa.org/members/creation-station/

 “I swapped the suit, desk and briefcase for glitter, glue and clay!”